YINI-lang/YINI-spec/YINI-Specification.md

 In lenient mode only, an implementation MUST expose accepted orphan members in a well-defined way.
 The preferred behavior is to mount orphan members directly onto the parsed result, alongside explicitly defined top-level sections.
 If the underlying platform, host language, or target representation does not allow this cleanly, orphan members MUST instead be placed under an implicit section named `base`.

-accepted orphan members SHOULD be exposed as direct members of the parsed root object, alongside explicitly defined top-level sections.
+Accepted orphan members SHOULD be exposed as direct members of the parsed root object, alongside explicitly defined top-level sections.

 For example: